Shippo

 Get Rates for a Shipment

-2. Optionally validate addresses (see Address Validation above).
+2. Optionally validate both addresses with validate_address_v2 (see Address Validation).

-4. Present the rates array as a table: carrier, service level, price, estimated days.
-Deduplicate by carrier/service combination.
+4. The response rates array contains available options.
+Present a table: carrier, service level, price, estimated days.

 Filter by Speed